projectpomsky/projectpomsky/README.md

 God I love being free! 🥰🥰🥰 https://www.youtube.com/watch?v=-KoXt9pZLGM

 I'm gonna miss you Evony people. 🥺 I'll stay out of it for now and only provide cover if need be.
 Regardless, never give up! 😉

+Thank you everyone for all of your help!! 🙏🙏🙏🙏

+I told you we got this! 💪💪💪

 😊😊😊